SeisComP/seiscomp/doc/base/getting-started.rst

     With **Ubuntu 16.04** MariaDB has become the standard flavour of MySQL in Ubuntu and either MariaDB or MySQL can be installed.
 The implementation of MariaDB in Ubuntu requires additional steps.
-They must be taken in order to allow SeisComP3 to make use of MariaDB.
+They must be taken in order to allow SeisComP to make use of MariaDB.

     The full procedure including database optimization is:

     .. code-block:: sh

-        user@hosst:~$ sudo systemctl enable mysql
+        user@host:~$ sudo systemctl enable mysql
         user@host:~$ sudo mysql_secure_installation
             provide new root password
             answer all questions with yes [Enter]

         user@host:~$ sudo mysql -u root -p
-            CREATE DATABASE seiscomp3 CHARACTER SET utf8 COLLATE utf8_bin;
+            CREATE DATABASE seiscomp CHARACTER SET utf8 COLLATE utf8_bin;
-            grant usage on seiscomp3.* to sysop@localhost identified by 'sysop';
+            grant usage on seiscomp.* to sysop@localhost identified by 'sysop';
-            grant all privileges on seiscomp3.* to sysop@localhost;
+            grant all privileges on seiscomp.* to sysop@localhost;
-            grant usage on seiscomp3.* to sysop@'%' identified by 'sysop';
+            grant usage on seiscomp.* to sysop@'%' identified by 'sysop';
-            grant all privileges on seiscomp3.* to sysop@'%';
+            grant all privileges on seiscomp.* to sysop@'%';
             flush privileges;

         user@host:~$ sudo vim /etc/mysql/mariadb.conf.d/50-server.cnf